-Majority of the lease and rental agreements in Washington State need a security deposit.
-Typically a month’s rent, security deposits help cushion landlords against property damage in excess of normal wear and tear.
+Under Washington landlord-tenant laws, landlords are allowed to charge their tenants a security deposit.
+The majority of the lease and rental agreements in Washington State need one.
+Typically a month’s rent, security deposits help cushion landlords against property damage over normal wear and tear.

-Security deposits are often a source of friction between tenants and landlords.
-To help prevent issues when returning it, it’s important that both landlords and tenants familiarize themselves with the security deposit laws in their state.
+Deposits are often a source of friction between Washington tenants and landlords.
+To help prevent issues whenever you return security deposits, both Washington landlords and tenants must familiarize themselves with the security deposit law in their state.

-Fortunately, Washington security deposit laws are pretty straightforward.
-So, if you are a landlord or renter in Washington, here’s a summary of the security deposit laws you should know of.
+Fortunately, Washington’s security deposit laws are pretty straightforward.
+So, if you are a landlord or tenant in Washington, here’s a summary of the laws you should know of.

-The Washington rental laws don’t limit the amount a landlord can ask a renter as a security deposit.
+Some states limit a deposit amount to the equivalent of one-to-two month’s rent.
+The Washington rental laws, however, don’t limit the amount a landlord can ask tenants as a security deposit.
 This means that a landlord is free to charge whatever amount he or she sees fit.
-You should, however, check to see if there are any local laws that define the statutory limit on security deposits.
+You should, however, check to see if there are any local laws that define the statutory limit on deposits.

 Before collecting a tenant’s security deposit, a landlord in Washington must do the following: